 The impact of COVID-19, including changes in consumer and business behavior, pandemic fears and market downturns, and restrictions on business and individual activities, has created significant volatility in the global economy and has led to reduced economic activity.
 The spread of COVID-19 has also created a disruption in the manufacturing, delivery and overall supply chain of vehicle manufacturers and suppliers and has led to a decrease in EV sales in markets around the world.
 Any sustained downturn in demand for EVs would harm our business.
 For example, as a result of COVID-19, our revenues decreased by 16% for the six months ended June 30, 2021 compared to the six months ended June 30, 2020 because Taiwan experienced a COVID-19 related lock-down in the second quarter of 2021.
 In addition, for the six months ended June 30, 2021 compared to the six months ended June 30, 2020, COVID-19 negatively impacted our battery-swapping energy services since riders reduced the commute and travel distance.
 Riding mileage on average dropped by 17% in June of 2021, compared to January to May of 2021 before the infection spiked.
 Sales volume of electric scooters has recovered gradually as a result of the COVID-19 pandemic easing in the second half of 2021.
-Average riding mileage increased 27% in December 2021, compared to the year ended December 31, 2020.
+Average riding mileage increased 27% in December 2021, compared to June through August 2021 when the infection rate spiked in Taiwan.
+As a result, our revenues slightly increased by 1% for the year ended December 31, 2021 compared to the year ended December 31, 2020.
 We expect that the battery-swapping energy services will recover as the COVID-19 restrictions ease and the long-term impact on the subscription-based battery-swapping energy services should be minor.
-For the year ended December 31, 2021 compared to the year ended December 31, 2020, there were also decreases in sales and marketing expenses due to the postponement of marketing activities because of COVID-19.
-The recent lockdowns in the first half of 2022 in China impacted our revenue for the quarter ended March 31, 2022 and continues to impact our revenue.
+For the year ended December 31, 2021 compared to the year ended December 31, 2021 compared to the year ended December 31, 2022 in China impacted our revenue for the quarter ended March 31, 2022 and continues to impact our revenue.